 Oliver Walker is the Musical Director of Solihull Choral Society.
 He studied Music at Keble College, Oxford, where he was also an Organ Scholar, and has held organist positions at Wells, Gloucester and Chelmsford Cathedrals.

-Oliver is in his third season as Musical Director of the thriving Solihull Choral Society, with whom he has delivered a broad range of concert repertoire from J.S.
+Oliver is in his fourth season as Musical Director of the thriving Solihull Choral Society, with whom he has delivered a broad range of concert repertoire from J.S.
 Bach’s Christmas Oratorio and Brahms’ Requiem to John Rutter’s Requiem and Magnificat.

 Alexander read music as Organ Scholar at Magdalene College, Cambridge, studying with Anne Page.
 He became a Fellow of the Royal College of Organists at the age of 19, winning first prizes in all categories, including the Limpus Prize.
 He is also a Fellow of Trinity College London and a recipient of the Silver Medal of the Worshipful Company of Musicians.
 Solo organ recitals have taken Alexander to many of the major churches and cathedrals of the UK, including York Minster, King’s College and St John’s College, Cambridge and Westminster Abbey.